thtop/steven-fp-js/04-Shared-State-Mutations/notes.md

 > A JavaScript program stores data in variables and objects.
 The contents of these storage locations at any given moment while the program is running is considered its state.

+### Shared State

-> Shared state is any variable, object, or memory space that exists in a shared scope, or as the property of an object being passed between scopes.
+> **Shared state** is any variable, object, or memory space that exists in a shared scope, or as the property of an object being passed between scopes.
 A shared scope can include global scope or closure scopes.

 **by Eric Elliott**